zitouni/oai-cn5g-fed/charts/oai-5g-ran/oai-du/README.md

 # Helm Chart for OAI Distributed Unit (OAI-DU)

 This helm-chart is only tested for [RF Simulated oai-du](https://gitlab.eurecom.fr/oai/openairinterface5g/-/blob/develop/radio/rfsimulator/README.md).

 Though it is designed to work with split 8 radio units or USRPs.
 In `template/deployment.yaml` there is a section to use it with USB based USRPs.
 The option to use RFSIM, USRPs or Radio Units is decided via configuration file.
 The container image always remains the same.

-We are in the process of testing the helm-chart with different USRPs, Radio Units and extend it for O-RAN 7.2 interface.
-We have already implemented 7.2 interface in OAI codebase.

 Before using this helm-chart we recommend you read about OAI codebase and its working from the documents listed on [OAI gitlab](https://gitlab.eurecom.fr/oai/openairinterface5g/-/tree/develop/doc)

-**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
+**Note**: This chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10-4.16.
 RFSIM requires minimum 2CPU and 2Gi RAM.

 ## Introduction